Updated as of January 2020.

 The issue in Kelo was whether New London’s use of eminent domain to transfer property from one private party to another for the sake of economic development violated the Takings Clause.
-The court held that, while the Takings Clause might forbid a transfer from one private party to another “for the purpose of conferring a benefit on a particular private party,” it does not forbid such a transfer when it serves a “public purpose” like promoting economic development.
+The court held that, while the Takings Clause might forbid a transfer from one private party to another “for the purpose of conferring a benefit on a particular private party,” it does not prohibit such a transfer when it serves a “public purpose” like promoting economic development.

-Many states responded to that invitation by taking steps to protect their citizens from eminent domain abuse under state law.

-- With the notable exception of North Carolina, Southeastern states have led the way when it comes to eminent domain reform.
-Almost all of them have adopted highly effective measures to prevent eminent domain abuse, and the measures adopted by Florida and Virginia are generally regarded as the best in the country.
+Many states responded to that invitation by taking steps to protect their citizens from eminent domain abuse.
+The states in the southeastern region did particularly well in that regard.
+Almost all of them adopted highly effective measures to prevent eminent domain abuse, and the measures adopted by Florida and Virginia are generally regarded as the best in the country.

-- In both Florida and Virginia, the reform process began with legislatively enacted statutory changes designed to prevent eminent domain abuse.
-Significantly, however, in both states, the voters later approved constitutional amendments that supplemented the statutory protections with specific, constitutional restrictions on takings in which property is transferred from one private party to another for the sake of economic development.
+In both Florida and Virginia, the reform process began with legislatively enacted statutory changes designed to prevent eminent domain abuse.
+Significantly, however, in both states, the voters later approved constitutional amendments that supplemented statutory protections with specific, constitutional restrictions on takings in which property is transferred from one private party to another for the sake of economic development.

-- Unfortunately, despite the persistent efforts of several members of the N.C.
-House of Representatives, the General Assembly still has not taken steps to protect North Carolinians from the kind of eminent domain abuse the U.S. Supreme Court authorized in Kelo.
+Unfortunately, despite the persistent efforts of several members of the North Carolina House of Representatives, the General Assembly still has not taken steps to protect North Carolinians from the kind of eminent domain abuse the U.S. Supreme Court authorized in Kelo.
 It has not added suitable restrictions on the use of eminent domain to the North Carolina General Statutes, and it has not given voters an opportunity to add such restrictions to the North Carolina Constitution.